 Question: Can a 16-year-old have their own car title and have their own car insurance?

-Answer: You may be able to buy a car and insurance in your own name at age 16, however, you would normally be required to have a parent or guardian sign with you on any legal documents surrounding these items since you are a minor.
+Answer: You may be able to buy a car and insurance in your own name at age 16; however, you would normally be required to have a parent or guardian sign with you on any legal documents surrounding these items since you are a minor.
+For all matters regarding teen car insurance, read our car insurance for young drivers page.

 First, it will depend upon your specific state laws at what age one can legally have ownership of a vehicle.
 State laws vary obvious from one state to another regarding many things including the minimum age they will permit a person to own a motor vehicle.
 So your state may or may not allow you to title and register a car solely in your name at the age of 16.